NASCAR All-Star Race: Format history

-The field would be inverted after the first segment, and like the previous years, a 10-minute break would be featured between segments.

-Former NASCAR Champions were automatically invited to the race, as were the past five years' winners of this race.
+The 1995 race featured Dale Earnhardt's trend-setting Special paint scheme car.
+In 1997, Jeff Gordon won with the "T-Rex" car, nicknamed after its Jurassic Park: The Ride paint scheme.
+Due to its dominance in the race, NASCAR banned the car from further competition.

 After Michael Waltrip's win by being the last car to transfer from The Winston Open, NASCAR changed the procedure by reverting to a format featuring the 1996 and 1997 race winning drivers and owners, and then adding the preceding year's race winning drivers not yet in the field until the field reached 19, and then the winner of The Winston Open.
 If the number added to the previous year reached over 19, then all drivers who won races that year would be in the field.